 Winter offers an abundance of evergreens and pinecones.
 Sticks or twigs are also easily found.

-Winter Decorating with a Few Holiday Items
+Winter Decoration Ideas: Keep A Few Holiday Items

-Cozy Blanket Throws & Pillows
+Cozy Up With Blanket Throws & Pillows

 Adding white dishes to a natural wood riser creates a warm centerpiece for this Winter Table.

-Adding Textured decor
+Adding Textured Decor

 More foraged pinecones and a few faux red birds keep the porch festive during Winter.